 카이알파는 1953년 미국에서 시작하고 2014년에 한국에서도 시작된 국제 기독교 대학 사역단체입니다. 제자 양성을 통해 대학교, 시장, 그리고 세상을 변화시키는 중입니다.

 제가 맡을 세 가지 주요 업무는 각종 캠퍼스 아웃리치에 참가, 사역에 필요한 한국어/영어 통역, 새로운 사역을 시작하기 위해 탈북민들과 관계를 쌓아가는 것입니다.

 이 새로운 여정이 기대되기도, 떨리기도 하지만 하나님께서 축복을 부어주실 것을 믿어 의심치 않습니다.

-JUSTICE 117 FILMS was established to explore and reveal unfathomable circumstances that exploit the voiceless and the vulnerable by showcasing courageous individuals who are willing to share their unique and compelling stories to educate, inspire, and motivate all of us to take action that will lead to a radical change in our own communities, if not globally.
+JUSTICE 117 FILMS was established to explore and reveal the unfathomable circumstances that exploit the voiceless and the vulnerable.
+We exist to provide a platform for these courageous individuals who are willing to share their compelling stories in efforts to educate, inspire and motivate radical change in our community, if not the world.